 - Finally, press OK.

 Thus, we’ll hide rows based on cell value conditional formatting.
-Two rows contained the year 1988, and both of them vanished from the view.
+Two rows contained the year 1988, and both of them vanished from view.

 Note: This method has a drawback.
 If we change the background color then the text will appear.
 Hence, this method is not useful always.
 However, our next method will solve this problem.

-For this section, we’re gonna use another conditional formatting to hide rows based on cell values in Excel.
+For this section, we’re gonna use another Conditional Formatting to hide rows based on cell values in Excel.
 Instead of changing the font color, we’re going to implement a custom formatting, which contains triple Semicolons.
 Let’s jump into the action.